 The Environmental Film Festival in the Nation’s Capital is a major collaborative event that takes place at more than 50 partnering venues, including museums, embassies, universities, libraries, and theaters across the Washington, D.C. metro area.
 Screenings are scheduled in all four quadrants of the city and in nearby Maryland.

-The DCEFF website has a new look and feel.
-Here, you can explore our full 2016 Festival schedule and search for films by title, topic and type, as well as sort by date or venue.
+The full 2017 schedule will go live on Feb.
+22. Be sure to check back for daily updates.
 You can also create and manage your very own Festival itinerary to print or share your personalized Festival schedule with family and friends.